CROH-Lab/Standard-Operating-Procedures/Coral Color Extraction.md

   - $${\color{red} \bold WARNING \space !! \space}$$ Do not click on any colors external of the color table while the color table is open, it may override swatch values!!

+9. Close Color Table and image that is being worked on. **DO NOT SAVE CHANGES WHEN CLOSING THE IMAGE!!** The indexed area of the coral should NOT be saved, only the Area Selected.
+This will allow the re-indexing of the coral without having to save an additional file.